 Services

 Lucy invited Peter George, Programme Director, Meridian Water, and Lisa Woo, Head of Placemaking, to be guests on Urban Manifesto, the webinar series she founded and co-hosts with Prathima Manohar, founder of The Urban Vision, live cast on 11 August.
 The episode has been viewed over 1,400 times globally.

-Lucy’s expert knowledge of her field and 30 years of leadership experience enables her to deploy senior level decision making skills to devise and deliver cultural placemaking strategies in the context of specific socio-economic conditions and needs for a range of organisations in the UK and internationally.
+Lucy’s expert knowledge of her field and 30 years of leadership experience gives her the senior level decision making skills needed to devise and deliver cultural placemaking strategies in the context of specific socio-economic conditions and needs for a range of organisations in the UK and internationally.

+Services